You need to know about living and working in Sweden

 If you move to Sweden and find a job, you must pay ordinary income tax, which, as in Denmark, is divided between municipal and state tax.
 You must also have a Swedish bank account to get your salary paid out.
 You get a payroll account created by visiting the bank, and you must remember to bring your employment contract, Swedish certificate of residence and ID in the form of, for example, your Danish driving license.

-The cost of living is generally a little lower in Sweden than in Denmark.
+The cost of living in Sweden is generally a little lower than in Denmark.

 How to find housing and jobs in Sweden